How much is your car worth?

 The UX Series’ corrosion warranty is 1 year longer than the 500L’s (6 vs. 5 years).

-The camshafts in the UX Series’ engine are driven by a hardened steel chain, with no maintenance needs.
-The 500L’s camshaft is driven by a rubber belt that needs periodic replacement.
+A hardened steel chain, with no maintenance needs, drives the camshafts in the UX Series’ engine.
+A rubber belt that needs periodic replacement drives the 500L’s camshaft.
 If the 500L’s cam drive belt breaks the engine could be severely damaged when the pistons hit the opened valves.

 J.D.
 Power and Associates’ 2018 survey of the owners of three-year-old vehicles provides the long-term dependability statistics that show that Lexus vehicles are more reliable than Fiat vehicles.
 J.D.
 Power ranks Lexus first in reliability, above the industry average.
 With 93 more problems per 100 vehicles, Fiat is ranked 29th.

-Regenerative brakes improve the UX Series Hybrid’s fuel efficiency by converting inertia back into energy instead of wasting it.
+Regenerative brakes improve the UX 250h’s fuel efficiency by converting inertia back into energy instead of wasting it.
 The 500L doesn’t offer a regenerative braking system.

 To lower fuel costs and make buying fuel easier, the Lexus UX Series uses regular unleaded gasoline.
 The 500L requires premium for maximum efficiency, which can cost 20 to 55 cents more per gallon.